 Brent J. Arnold

-Brent's experience includes cyber breach coaching, cyber risk, consumer, implementation and other disputes for e-commerce vendors and software developers, construction, franchise, administrative and insolvency law, shareholders' rights, class actions, employment contracts, intellectual property-related disputes in the Superior Court of Justice, and general contractual disputes.
+Brent's experience includes cyber breach coaching, cyber risk, consumer, implementation and other disputes for e-commerce vendors and software developers, construction, administrative and insolvency law, shareholders' rights, class actions, employment contracts, intellectual property-related disputes in the Superior Court of Justice, and general contractual disputes.

+Brent currently serves on the Steering Committee for the Cybersecurity and Data Privacy section of the U.S.-based Defence Research Institute (DRI).
 Brent served two terms on the Executive for the Civil Litigation Section of the Ontario Bar Association.
-He is an active member of the Advocates' Society, and has participated in several of its standing committees and task forces (he currently chairs its 10+ Task Force).
+He is an active member of the Advocates' Society, and has participated in several of its standing committees and task forces (he is a past Chair of both its Young Advocates and 10+ Standing Committees).
 He co-authored the Society's Paperless Trials Manual, is a frequent speaker on the topics of cybersecurity, courtroom innovation, and electronic trials, and writes a regular technology column for The Advocates' Society's Advocacy Matters publication.
 Brent is also a member of the Canadian Technology Law Association and the International Association of Privacy Professionals (IAPP).

 He has also worked as an adjunct faculty member at York University, where he taught advanced business law in the School of Administrative Studies.
-Brent currently serves on the Cybersecurity and Data Privacy Committee of the U.S.-based Defence Research Institute (DRI).